fracpete/rsync4j/docs/windows.md

 Below that directory there are `home/%USERNAME%/.ssh` and `bin`.

+### ssh vs plain protocol
+By default, plain protocol is used.
+If you want to use ssh, then simply supply this via the dummy string `ssh`.
+In Java code, this is done via `rsh("ssh")`.
+On the command-line, via `--rsh=ssh`.

 ### SSH keys
 You can place your ssh key pairs in the following directory: